nilva-challenge/Django-Schedular/README.md

 Tasks
 ----------------
-superusers again have all permissions. they can create, edit tasks for theirselves or others. admins can do same but for normal users or admin users. they can not edit or create new task for superusers. normals can only see or edit or create tasks for normal users.
+- superusers again have all permissions. they can create, edit, delete tasks for theirselves or others\
+- admins can do same as superusers but just for normal users or admin users. they can not edit or create new task for superusers\
+- normals can only see or create or filter tasks for themselves.

 Road Map
 ===================